-During the year the Association made charitable donations of £2,000, contributed wider action funding of £27,583 and spent £11,188 on tenant participation including newsletters, competitions and pensioner vouchers.
+During the year the Association made charitable donations of £2,000, contributed wider action funding of £57,197 and spent £10,580 on tenant participation including newsletters, competitions and resident/member vouchers.

 The Association also accessed external funds to assist tenants with cost of living matters.
-We secured £16,462 from the Scottish Government's Social Housing Fuel Poverty Fund and £7,000 from their Winter Hardship Fund, which resulted in 271 tenants receiving financial help ranging from £30 to £280.
+We secured £95,359 from the Social Housing Fuel Support Fund to provide fuel vouchers and also energy advice services in partnership with the Wise Group.

 We also had a budget for wider action and worked with partners such as Growchapel, G15 Youth Group, Enable Fortune Works and Glasgow City Council to spend this budget.
-This included spending £2,016 on youth outreach and football coaching, £5,387 on facilities including sheds, a gazebo and pizza oven for open days for the Growchapel Project and £400 on flower planters in the local area.
+This included spending £9,403 on youth, environmental and social / community activities.